Alfresco/docs-alfresco/desktop-sync/1.5/using/app-menu.md

 ---
-title: Application Menu in Taskbar
+title: Application menu in taskbar
 ---

+The following sections describe the Desktop Sync application menu on Windows and Mac.

 {% capture windows %}

-## Application Menu in Windows Taskbar

-You can access Desktop Sync from the Windows system tray.
+You can access Desktop Sync from the Windows system tray where the application icon appears:

-### Accessing the application menu

-The Desktop Sync icon appears in the Windows taskbar's system tray and looks like this:

 ![]({% link desktop-sync/images/ds-system-tray.png %}){:height="32px" width="192px"}

 Hover your cursor over the Desktop Sync icon to display sync status information, such as date and time of last sync, sync issues (conflicts), and any pending updates.

 ![]({% link desktop-sync/images/ds-system-msg.png %}){:height="76px" width="184px"}